 The same can be said about Europe.
-The continent is very well served with 50 kW CHAdeMO chargers however is lacking when looking at 120 kW and above.
+The continent is very well served with 50 kW CHAdeMO chargers, however, is lacking when looking at 120 kW and above.

 This is because Europe CSS and Tesla for fast-charging dominate the continent.
 Still, there are over 9,000 CHAdeMO chargers in Europe when including 50 kW stations.
-Many of these service areas that are rural and remote.
+Many of these service areas are rural and remote.

 Again, since the Tesla CHAdeMO adaptor is capped at 50 kW, this is a moot point.
-I flag it in the chance that if these adaptors get a a boost there may not be many places where you can currently use them.
+I flag it in the chance that if these adaptors get a boost there may not be many places where you can currently use them.